ropensci/roweb3/content/blog/2020-12-15-thank-you-2020/index.md

 On behalf of rOpenSci, thank you.

-People have submitted their R packages for [software peer review](/software-review/) (16 package authors)[^1], reviewed those packages (31 [reviewers](https://devguide.ropensci.org/softwarereviewintro.html#reviewers)), contributed code or documentation (84 people made their first code contribution to rOpenSci this year), authored a [blog post or tech note](/archive/) (43 community member authors, including 21 first-time authors), shared a [use case](/usecases/) to help package authors see how their work is being used and help other users imagine how they can apply it (42 people), attended a [Community Call](/commcalls/) (136 people in 19 countries), cited our software (380 [citations](/citations/) of 132 packages), asked or answered questions, commented on project ideas, added notes to a public doc, or gave us a shoutout in a talk, a post, or on Twitter.
+People have submitted their R packages for [software peer review](/software-review/) (16 package authors)[^1], reviewed those packages (31 [reviewers](https://devguide.ropensci.org/softwarereviewintro.html#reviewers)), contributed code or documentation (84 people made their first code contribution to rOpenSci this year), authored a [blog post or tech note](/archive/) (43 community member authors, including 21 first-time authors), shared a [use case](/usecases/) to help package authors see how their work is being used and help other users imagine how they can apply it (42 people), attended a [Community Call](/commcalls/) (136 people in 19 countries), cited our software (380 [citations](/citations/) of 132 packages), asked or answered questions, commented on project ideas, added notes to a public doc, invited us to talk about our work, or gave us a shoutout in a presentation, a post, or on Twitter.

 Some people’s volunteer contributions this year warrant a special mention: